|

 have also created a Scholarship Fund that

-Self-Sufficiency Fund that purchases cows, sewing machines, vendor
+Self-Sufficiency Fund that purchased cows, sewing machines, vendor

 stalls and other things to help families support themselves.
-There is an
+But the Tibetans have

-Tibetan camp through the Office of the Tibetan Government in Exile with the
+Mundgod Tibetan resettlement area through the Office of the Tibetan Government-in-Exile, called "The Office of the Representative" in Mundgod (ORM) with the

-participation with many members of the community.
-We have have provided major
+participation of many members of the community.
+This office has also recently been referred to as the Tibetan Settlement Office (TSO) at Mundgod.
+We have provided major

 who have no support, due to losing relatives directly due to Tibet's

-invasion or due to relatives' own difficulties as refugees.
+invasion or due to relatives' difficulties as refugees.
 Sponsorships for

 elders is $10.00/month, paid quarterly, biannually, or yearly.
 Those wishing to